Speed limits to fluctuation dynamics

+{Our bound has a physical meaning that the speed of mean and fluctuation becomes small simultaneously if the kinetic energy $E_\mr{kin}$ is small, irrespective of potential and interaction energies.
+In addition, our bound again becomes much tighter than that in \cite{PRXQuantum.3.020319} when we prepare a situation satisfying $\lrv{\fracd{\braket{A}}{t}}\sim \lrv{\fracd{\sigma_{A}}{t}}$, in a manner similar to \textit{Example 1}.}

-We note that the bound on the cost \eqref{cost_ev} is related to the Wasserstein geometry in the optimal transport theory~\cite{villani2009optimal}.
-Indeed, by minimizing the right-hand side of \eqref{cost_ev} in terms of $\mbf{V}$ appearing in the continuity equation, we find~\cite{benamou2000computational,PhysRevResearch.3.043093} that $C_A$ is further upper bound by a factor involving the order-2 Wasserstein distance.
-For certain (not general) $A(\mbf{x})$, our bound in \eqref{cost_main} can be inferred from the known inequality of the Wasserstein distance, which can also provide the situations where the equality condition for \eqref{cost_main} is satisfied~\cite{supp_foot}.
-However, our general results in~\eqref{fluc_main}, \eqref{cost_main}, and \eqref{higho} are tighter and not directly understood from the Wasserstein geometry.
+{ Before ending this section, we make several remarks, which are discussed in \textbf {Methods} in detail.
+First, while the above discussions are for standard deviations, we further discover that inequalities similar to that in \eqref{fluc_main} are obtained for even higher-order absolute central moments, $\mu_{A}^{(n)}:=\braket{|A-\braket{A}|^n}$.
+Using the local conservation law of probability, we prove $ \lrv{\fracd{(\mu_{A}^{(n)})^{\frac{1}{n}}}{t}}\leq (\mu_{\mc{V}_A}^{(n)})^{\frac{1}{n}}, $ which reduces to \eqref{fluc_main} for $n=2$.
+Second, we note that the bound on $C_A$, \eqref{cost_ev}, is related to the Wasserstein geometry in the optimal transport theory~\cite{villani2009optimal}.
+Indeed, by minimizing the right-hand side of \eqref{cost_ev} in terms of $\mbf{V}$ appearing in the continuity equation, we find~\cite{benamou2000computational,PhysRevResearch.3.043093} that $C_A$ is further upper bounded by a factor involving the order-2 Wasserstein distance.
+However, our general results in~\eqref{fluc_main} and \eqref{cost_main} are tighter and not directly understood from the Wasserstein geometry.
+Third, though we have considered continuous systems, a similar structure appears for discrete systems that satisfy the discrete version of the local conservation law of probability.
+While the details are given in \textbf{Methods}, we here mention that this leads to a tighter bound for the transport in quantum many-body systems than those obtained before~\cite{PRXQuantum.3.020319,PhysRevLett.130.010402} (see \textit{Example 6} in \textbf{Methods} and Supplementary Note 1). }

-\textit{Extention to discrete systems.--} While we have considered continuous systems, a similar structure appears for discrete systems.
-To see this, let us consider a graph $G$, which consists of vertices and edges, and can model general discrete systems~\cite{PRXQuantum.3.020319}.
-Here, vertices are taken as the basis $i$ of the system, and edges are connected between vertices if and only if there can be transitions between $i$ and $j$ upon dynamics.
-We define the normalized distribution $p_i$ ($\sum_ip_i=1$) and an observable $A=\{A_i\}$ defined on the vertices.
-We assume that the discrete continuity equation $\dot{p}_i=-\sum_{j(\sim i)}J_{ji}$ holds, where $J_{ji}\:(=-J_{ij})$ is a current from $i$ to $j$ and $i\sim j$ means that $i$ and $j$ are connected by the edges.

-Even in this case, we show that Eqs.~\eqref{fluc_main}-\eqref{vel_eq} still hold, where each of the quantities is properly generalized to the discrete ones.
-For this purpose, we introduce a new probability measure $Q_{ij}$, with which we can discuss the average of the velocity observable defined on the edges.
-While the details are given in Supplemental Material~\cite{supp_foot}, we here present one nontrivial application that follows from our theory.